 Conclusion

-While the different generations may have different preferences in general, it is important to keep in mind that what makes a business successful depends on which generation you are talking to.
-Finding out what type of content Gen Z and Millennial donors favor is imperative for success.
+Different generations may have different preferences in general, so it is important to keep that in mind when interacting with them.
+Finding out what type of content Gen Z and Millennial donors favor is imperative for success on social media platfroms.

 P.S.
 Need help connecting with your donors on social?
 Speak to the experts at Silent Partner Software today!